zachsitler/go-cannibals-missionaries/README.md

 ### Implementaion

-The problem can be broken down into a graph.
+The problem can be broken down into a tree.
 The starting point is the root of the node and the possible actions that can be made from that node are the children.
 A simple BFS search finds the first optimal solution, which is in 11 steps.

                                 3M/3C
                                 /   \